Efficient Large Language Models: A Survey: Model-Centric Methods

-As the parameters of LLMs expand, the sizes of memory needed for fine-tuning also increase, making memory a significant hurdle in fine-tuning.
-Consequently, minimizing memory usage in fine-tuning for improving efficiency has also emerged as a critical topic. \citet{Dettmers2023QLoRAEF} propose QLoRA which first quantizes the model into a 4-bit NormalFloat data type, and then fine-tunes this quantized model with added low-rank adapter (LoRA) weights~\cite{hu2021lora}.
+Different from PEFT methods which focus on parameter efficiency, MEFT methods focus on memory savings during the LLMs fine-tuning process.
+For instance, \citet{Dettmers2023QLoRAEF} propose QLoRA which first quantizes the model into a 4-bit NormalFloat data type, and then fine-tunes this quantized model with added low-rank adapter (LoRA) weights~\citep{hu2021lora}.
 In doing so, QLoRA reduces memory usage during fine-tuning without performance degradation compared to standard full-model fine-tuning.
-QA-LoRA~\cite{xu2023qa} improves QLoRA by introducing group-wise operators that improve quantization flexibility (each group is quantized separately) while reducing adaptation parameters (each group utilizes shared adaptation parameters).
-Similarly, LoftQ~\cite{li2023loftq} combines model quantization with singular value decomposition (SVD) to approximate the original high-precision pre-trained weights.
-As a result, it offers a favorable initialization point for subsequent LoRA fine-tuning, leading to enhancements over QLoRA.
-PEQA~\cite{Kim2023MemoryEfficientFO} introduces a two-stage approach to quantization-aware fine-tuning.
+QA-LoRA~\citep{xu2023qa} improves QLoRA by introducing group-wise operators that improve quantization flexibility (each group is quantized separately) while reducing adaptation parameters (each group utilizes shared adaptation parameters).
+Similarly, LoftQ~\citep{li2023loftq} combines model quantization with singular value decomposition (SVD) to approximate the original high-precision pre-trained weights.
+As a result, it offers a favorable initialization point for subsequent LoRA fine-tuning, leading to enhancements over QLoRA on both natural language understanding and generation tasks.
+PEQA~\citep{Kim2023MemoryEfficientFO} introduces a two-stage approach to quantization-aware fine-tuning.
 In the first stage, the parameter matrix for each fully connected layer is quantized into a matrix of low-bit integers along with a scalar vector.
 In the second stage, the low-bit matrix remains unchanged, while fine-tuning is focused solely on the scalar vector for each specific downstream task.
-Employing this two-stage approach, PEQA not only minimizes memory usage during fine-tuning but also speeds up inference time by maintaining weights in a low-bit quantized form. \citet{simoulin2023memory} propose Selective Fine-Tuning which minimizes memory usage by specifically preserving a subset of intermediate activations from the forward pass for which the calculated gradients are nonzero.
-Notably, this approach delivers performance equivalent to full fine-tuning while using just up to one-third of the GPU memory required otherwise. \citet{Lv2023FullPF} introduce LOMO, which minimizes memory consumption during fine-tuning by combining gradient calculation and parameter updating into a single step.
+Employing this two-stage approach, PEQA not only minimizes memory usage during fine-tuning but also speeds up inference time by maintaining weights in a low-bit quantized form, showing better perplexity than GPTQ~\citep{Frantar2022GPTQAP} with LoRA.
+Different from above-mentioned MEFT methods that combine LoRA with quantization to reduce fine-tuning memory footprints, as another line of research, some studies propose MEFT methods based on gradient optimization.
+Specifically, \citet{simoulin2023memory} propose Selective Fine-Tuning which minimizes memory usage by specifically preserving a subset of intermediate activations from the forward pass for which the calculated gradients are nonzero.
+Notably, this approach delivers performance equivalent to full-model fine-tuning while using just up to one-third of the GPU memory required otherwise. \citet{Lv2023FullPF} introduce LOMO, which minimizes memory consumption during fine-tuning by combining gradient calculation and parameter updating into a single step.
 As such, LOMO eliminates all components of the optimizer state, lowering the memory requirements for gradient tensors to $O$(1).
-MeZO~\cite{malladi2023fine} improves the zeroth-order method~\cite{Spall1992MultivariateSA} for gradient estimation using only two forward passes.
-This enables efficient fine-tuning of LLMs with memory requirements similar to inference and supports both full-parameter and PEFT methods like LoRA~\cite{hu2021lora} and prefix tuning~\cite{Li2021PrefixTuningOC}, enabling MeZO to train a 30-billion parameter model on a single A100 80GB GPU.
+Lastly, MeZO~\citep{malladi2023fine} improves the zeroth-order method~\citep{Spall1992MultivariateSA} for gradient estimation using only two forward passes.
+This enables efficient fine-tuning of LLMs with memory requirements similar to inference and supports both full-parameter and PEFT methods like LoRA~\citep{hu2021lora} and prefix tuning~\citep{Li2021PrefixTuningOC}, enabling MeZO to train a 30-billion parameter model on a single A100 80GB GPU.

 \tikzstyle{my-box}=[ rectangle, draw=hidden-draw, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, line width=0.8pt, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=hidden-pink!80, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]